biothings/biothings.api/docs/doc/hub_tutorial.rst

 Following the same approach as for dumpers, we’re going to implement our first uploaders by inheriting one the base classes available in BioThings SDK.
 We have two files to parse, data will stored in two different MongoDB collections, so we’re going to have two uploaders.
 Each inherits from
-``biothings.dataload.uploader.BaseSourceUploader``, ``load_data`` method has to be implemented, this is where we "connect" parsers.
+``biothings.hub.dataload.uploader.BaseSourceUploader``, ``load_data`` method has to be implemented, this is where we "connect" parsers.

 Beside this method, another important point relates to the storage engine. ``load_data`` will, through the parser, yield documents (dictionaries).
 This data is processed internally by the base uploader class (``BaseSourceUploader``) using a storage engine. ``BaseSourceUploader`` uses
-``biothings.dataload.storage.BasicStorage`` as its engine.
+``biothings.hub.dataload.storage.BasicStorage`` as its engine.
 This storage inserts data in MongoDB collection using bulk operations for better performances.
 There are other storages available, depending on how data should be inserted (eg. IgnoreDuplicatedStorage will ignore any duplicated data error).
 While choosing a base uploader class, we need to consider which storage class it’s actually using behind-the-scene (an alternative way to do this is using ``BaseSourceUploader`` and set the class attribute storage_class, such as in this uploader: